Hundreds and hundreds of operated patients

 Fifteen years of specific clinical experience

-One of the largest and extensive operating casuistry in Europe
+The largest and most important operating casuistry in Europe

 Migraine headache (MH) is a common disabling disorder with high prevalence (it affects 1.7%–4% of the world’s adult population) and high socioeconomic and personal impacts.1 Indeed, it is ranked as the third most prevalent disorder and the seventh-highest specific cause of disability worldwide.
 The first approach is usually a combination of pharmacologic treatments (both abortive and preventive drugs) and nonpharmacologic interventions like behavioral and lifestyle changes.
 Despite all the available conservative options, a quite relevant group of MH patients remains refractory and does not achieve a satisfactory relief.

 Although the pathophysiology of MHs remains a matter of debate, it is a common belief that chronic compression to the terminal branches of trigeminal nerve caused by surrounding structures (eg, muscles, vessels, or fascial bands) is responsible for its origin.
 In our experience, three main migraine trigger zones may be involved: frontal (supraorbital and supratrochlear nerves),temporal (auriculotemporal nerve), and occipital (greater and lesser occipital nerves).